alibaba/yalantinglibs/src/struct_pack/doc/struct_pack_type_system_EN.md

 ```
 is a non-trivial struct.

-## Composite type
+## Compatible Type

-This refers to `struct_pack::compatible<T>`.
+This refers to `struct_pack::compatible<T, version_number>`.
 This is a special data type kind of identical to `std::optional` in cpp.
 In `struct_pack` it is dedicated for the forward/backward compatibility purpose.

-All new added fields in `struct_pack` must be of `compatible<T>` type, so that a new type with `compatible<T>` could be safely deserialized to the old version of the object.
+All new added fields in `struct_pack` must be of `compatible<T, version_number>` type, so that a new type with `compatible<T, version_number>` could be safely deserialized to the old version of the object.

-Meanwhile, data buffer of an old object, could be safely deserialized to a new version object with new `compatible<T>` fields defined.
+Meanwhile, data buffer of an old object, could be safely deserialized to a new version object with new `compatible<T, version_number>` fields defined.

+The default version_number is 0.

 For example, we updates the definition of `person`: